jadecobra/python_tdd_exercises/source/list comprehensions.rst

                    even_numbers
                )

-    the terminal reveals an `AssertionError <./AssertionError.rst>`_ because our lists are not the same, we have too many values
+    the terminal reveals an :doc:`AssertionError` because our lists are not the same, we have too many values

   .. code-block:: python